maxdoblas/QuickEd/README.md

 ctest -T memcheck
 ```

-**Note:** Valgrind runs will fail for any test that uses SSE4.1 intrinsics (i.e. any test that uses either WINDOWED 2x1 or QUICKED, without forceScalar).
+**Note:** Valgrind runs will fail for any test that uses SSE4.1 intrinsics (i.e. any test that uses either WINDOWED 2x1 or QUICKED, without force_scalar).
 This is expected behaviour.

 ### AddressSanitizer and UndefinedBehaviorSanitizer